 How do you know when a track/album is finished?

 I think you really have to trust your gut and the people on your team to decide when a song or album is finished.
 We could add things to songs forever, but I really think sharing recorded music is about sharing the moments in time of when you created/recorded the piece.
 I think that is the beauty of it and how people connect to music.
-So I usually try not to spend too much time on a song, but instead I get all my ideas recorded and then if it feels good, it’s good.
+So I usually try not to spend too much time on a song, but instead, I get all my ideas recorded and then if it feels good, it’s good.

 How do you listen to the final mixes/mastered work?

 Since I move around a lot, I often listen to mixes/masters on my own and have them sent to me.
-I will usually listen to them on my laptop speakers, in nice headphones, in the car and then usually a portable speaker.
+I will usually listen to them on my laptop speakers, in nice headphones, in the car and then usually on a portable speaker.
 I try to put myself in the position of the general public and how they listen to music.

 How important is pre-release security when sharing new work?